Fighting COVID-19: How a Laboratory Works to Accelerate Vaccine Development for Years

 These heavy-duty computers also allow scientists to predict the extent and geography of the spread of the deadly virus.

-“A computer model developed by our scientists for the city of Chicago, calculates the situation for individual groups and residents of the city, not real people, but imaginary people,” says Strifer.
+“The computer model developed by our scientists for the city of Chicago, calculates the situation for individual groups and residents of the city, not real people, but imaginary people,” says Strifer.

 “Under certain given conditions of their behavior, we predict the spread of COVID-19,” says Charles Meikall, senior systems engineer at Argon Lab.